-An alternative is to consider logistic regression with a sparsity constraint, which was first studied by \citet*{bahmani2013greedy,plan2013robust} separately and then well investigated by \cite{Wang}.
-The model they considered is
+An alternative is to consider logistic regression with a sparsity constraint, which was first studied in \cite{bahmani2013greedy,plan2013robust} separately and then well investigated in \cite{Wang}.
+They perform the following sparsity constrained logistic regression

-where $S$ is the sparse set with $s \ll p$, and $\|\bz\|_0$ is the $\ell_0$ pseudo norm of $\bz$, counting the number of nonzero elements of $\bz$.
-Apparently, this model suffers form the discreteness of the constraint set, which causes the NP-hardness of solving it.
-However, the general case of this model, where $\ell(\bz) $ is replaced by a general function, has been extensively explored \citep[see][]{beck15,pan2015solutions} since it was first introduced by \citet*{bahmani2013greedy} and \citet*{Beck13}.
-In statistics, this model (\ref{SLR}) where the logistic loss $\ell$ is replaced by a square norm loss of linear regression, is the so-called best subspace selection \citep[see][]{hastie2017extended, mazumder2017subset, hazimeh2018fast, xie2018ccp}.
-Those researches have presented fruitful results, which not only show that sparsity constrained model possesses many advantages over the regularized model, such as parameter-free, ease of sparsity controlling and low computational complexity in terms of algorithmic design, but also provide a series of tractable tools to address this NP-hard problem.
-Therefore, the work in this paper is carried out along with this model.
+where $\|\bz\|_0$ is the $\ell_0$ pseudo norm of $\bz$, counting the number of non-zero elements of $\bz$.
+The discreteness of the sparsity constraint makes tackling this model NP-hard.
+Nevertheless, compared with the regularized model, the sparsity constrained version enjoys various appealing features, such as being penalty parameter-free, ease of sparsity controlling, and low computational complexity in terms of numerical computation and so forth.

+Therefore, the generalization of the problem \eqref{SLR}, where $\ell(\bz) $ is replaced by a more general function, has been thoroughly investigated in \cite{beck15,pan2015solutions} since it was first introduced by \cite{bahmani2013greedy} and \cite{Beck13}.
+Particularly, in statistics, the model with the logistic loss function being replaced by the least squares of linear regression is the so-called best subspace/feature selection \cite{hastie2017extended, mazumder2017subset, hazimeh2018fast, xie2018ccp, Pang2019}.
+Those research bring fruitful results and provide a series of effective numerical tools to conquer the NP-hardness.